Black Nerve

 Agreement.

-The Dwimmermeal Exclusion Zone declared in 1644-07-05, contains a crepuscule centered upon Klara's Mill in the Revansir prefect.
+The Dwimmermeal Exclusion Zone declared in 1644-07-05, contains a crepuscule centered upon Klara’s Mill in the Revansir prefect.
 Without warning, the lead research and administrator of the factories, Militari Spring-child, triggered a crepuscular response.
-Ichor consumed his flesh in the fashion of a myxogoth, and death's white fingers emerged from his head as of a failed pharmakon.
+Ichor consumed his flesh in the fashion of a myxogoth, and death’s golden fingers emerged from his head as of a failed pharmakon.
 Panicked researchers, recognizing the signs, began an evacuation.
 In the chaos, it cannot be said how quickly his transformation proceeded.
 Moans of agony were loud enough to be heard from outside of the building.
 Most researchers fled before they grew quiet.

 Several workers were unable to escape, struck by the vespertine visions not uncommon for a crepuscule emergence.
 The nature of what transpired became clear when Militari’s assistants attempted to replicate his research: the techniques were tabooed, and their vespers refused to acknowledge their commands.

 Attempts to recover grubsuckers meet with failure: the specimens die upon crossing the boundary of the zone, and the flesh melts as if ichor was instructed to consume it from within.
-The particular species of cordyceps can no longer grow anywhere outside the zone.
+The particular strain of cordyceps can no longer grow anywhere outside the zone.
 A devastating result, as the strain was an important pesticide used to contain the rapidly-breeding populations of wild darkling beetles across the heartlands.

 If one ventures into the heart of the zone, you will find that even eighty years later, the factory still stands.
 Grubsuckers still line the ceilings of floor after floor, but their pupae now break free, with deformed beetles crawling clumsily free just long enough to mate and deposit their eggs within an unoccupied cell.
 The troughs which pour into the growing chambers remain forever flowing, with the carefully balanced nutrient mixture now replaced with regurgitated blood and vomit.